-\For the purpose of this exercise, deduct 20% from gross wage
+^{}For the purpose of this exercise, deduct 20% from gross wage

-BELL RINGERS & CLASS DISCUSSIONS
+BELL RINGERS& CLASS DISCUSSIONS

-Majors that MAJORLY Pay Off!
+Majors that MAJORLYPay Off!

-See the charts for majors that majorly pay off and degrees that don't on pages 29 and 37.
-Ask students to find a career in the "degrees that don't" section that interests them, despite the low-paying salary.
-Assign them to find a similar career that pays more compared to the low-paying job.
-Then, create a presentation in PowerPoint or Google Slides about why this would be a better career option for them.
+See the charts for majors that majorly pay off on page 33.
+Ask students to find a career in this section that interests them.
+Then, create a presentation in PowerPoint, Google Slides or Canva about why they chose this career, the benefits of the major pay off, and what careers they could pursue similar is this one they chose.
 Present to the class when completed.